elmtree-askmo/cloudcannon-app/content/learn/economics/define-economic-power-and-provide-examples-of-its-influence-on-global-trade.md

 url: /learn/economics/questions/define-economic-power-and-provide-examples-of-its-influence-on-global-trade
 score: -1.0
 related_article1:
-    id: 169922
+    id: 169929
-    title: How do marginal cost and benefit influence consumer choices?
+    title: >-
+        Compare the economic implications of public vs. private education in terms of access and equity.
     subject: Economics
-    url: /learn/economics/questions/how-do-marginal-cost-and-benefit-influence-consumer-choices
+    url: /learn/economics/questions/compare-the-economic-implications-of-public-vs-private-education-in-terms-of-access-and-equity
 related_article2:
-    id: 169924
+    id: 169926
-    title: What is comparative advantage, and how does it affect trade policies?
+    title: >-
+        What are the different types of incentives in economics, and how do they affect consumer behavior?
     subject: Economics
-    url: /learn/economics/questions/what-is-comparative-advantage-and-how-does-it-affect-trade-policies
+    url: /learn/economics/questions/what-are-the-different-types-of-incentives-in-economics-and-how-do-they-affect-consumer-behavior
 related_article3:
-    id: 169936
+    id: 169930
-    title: How are the principles of supply and demand applied in policy making and business strategy?
+    title: >-
+        How does education function as an investment in the labor market?
     subject: Economics
-    url: /learn/economics/questions/how-are-the-principles-of-supply-and-demand-applied-in-policy-making-and-business-strategy
+    url: /learn/economics/questions/how-does-education-function-as-an-investment-in-the-labor-market
 related_article4:
+    id: 169918
+    title: >-
+        How does commodification impact the perception of labor and nature in economic terms?
+    subject: Economics
+    url: /learn/economics/questions/how-does-commodification-impact-the-perception-of-labor-and-nature-in-economic-terms
+related_article5:
     id: 169931
+    title: >-
-    title: What are the economic impacts of bilateral and multilateral agreements on national economies?
+        What are the economic impacts of bilateral and multilateral agreements on national economies?
     subject: Economics
     url: /learn/economics/questions/what-are-the-economic-impacts-of-bilateral-and-multilateral-agreements-on-national-economies
-related_article5:
-    id: 169930
-    title: How does education function as an investment in the labor market?
-    subject: Economics
-    url: /learn/economics/questions/how-does-education-function-as-an-investment-in-the-labor-market
 ---

 &nbsp;